Li Ka-shing: Others

-Besides business through his flagship companies CK Asset Holdings and CK Hutchison Holdings Limited, Li Ka-shing has also personally invested extensively in real estate in Singapore and Canada.
+Besides business through his flagship companies CK Asset Holdings and CK Hutchison Holdings, Li Ka-shing has also personally invested extensively in real estate in Singapore and Canada.
 He was the single largest shareholder of Canadian Imperial Bank of Commerce (CIBC), the fifth largest bank in Canada, until the sale of his share in 2005 (with all proceedings donated, see below).
 He is also the majority shareholder of a major energy company, Husky Energy, based in Alberta, Canada.
 Husky was acquired by Cenovus in 2021, and Li owns 27.2% of the newly merged company.